CONTRAINDICATIONS OF BEARBERRIES

 – Liver disease: bearberry is contraindicated in liver disease because it contains hydroquinone (initially toxic to the liver) and rich in tannins.
 Avoid taking bearberry if you have cirrhosis, hepatitis, liver failure or other liver disorders.

-* More information on the toxicity of bearberry in the listing above.
+* More information on the toxicity of bearberry in the listing below.

 – Constipation: because of its tannin content, bearberry treatments can aggravate constipation since tannins are astringent.